natnael-tafesse-a2sv/g5-flutter-learning-path-editorial/README.md

 # g5-flutter-learning-path-editorial

-## Check out the branches to see the editorials for tasks
+## Check out the branches to see the editorials for the tasks